Skip to content

 Delta Park Powwow and Encampment

-Celebrating its 50th anniversary in 2020, the Delta Park Powwow and Encampment returns every summer to this North Portland park, featuring traditional dancing competitions and exhibitions, drumming, art and craft vendors, food, traditional Native American games and more.
+Celebrating Native American culture, the Delta Park Powwow and Encampment returns every summer to North Portland at Delta Park.
+The celebration features traditional dancing competitions and exhibitions, drumming, arts and crafts vendors, food, traditional Native American games, and more.

 Juneteenth